 The Project Management Institute awarded Randy with the Distinguished Contributions Award 2013 at the New Orleans Global Congress, citing a great contribution to the profession worldwide, presenting, consulting, coaching and mentoring project managers, and convincing executives about the added value of project management implementation in organizations.

 In 2018 at the PMI Award Ceremony, Randy received the Eric Jenett Project Management Award of Excellence for his significant and lasting contributions to the Institute and profession of project management worldwide.

 About us: In the project management professional community, Randy co-authored a book with cultural anthropologist Dr. Robert J. Graham on Creating an Environment for Successful Projects: the Quest to Manage Project Management, targeted for managers of project managers.
 He then co-authored, with Graham and Paul Dinsmore, Creating the Project Office: a Manager’s Guide to Leading Organizational Change.
-The Second Edition of Creating an Environment for Successful Projects was released in 2004; the Third Edition is being published in 2019 by Berrett-Kohler.
+The Second Edition of Creating an Environment for Successful Projects was released in 2004; the Third Edition was published in 2019 by Berrett-Koehler.

 Randy occasionally presents webinars, such as “Negotiating for Project Success”.

 About us: He’s a frequent speaker and workshop presenter for chapter and professional association conferences such as the Project Management Institute (PMI), the Product Development and Management Association (PDMA), and IEEE Engineering Management Society.
 He’s shared his experiences as a practitioner who innovates and implements project management practices with other companies such as Applied Materials, Amgen, Aviat Networks, Intel, Motorola, 3M, Ford, Boeing, UPS, GE, American Express, Chevron, TI, Kaiser Permanente, Genentech, PG&E, Symantec, Standard Insurance, Shive-Hattery, and the Departments of Energy, Transportation, and Homeland Security.
 He also provided executive and project management briefings for PMI, ProjectWorld, UC Berkeley, Special Librarians Association, and Stanford University.
-He’s a firm believer in action learning and sharing experiences.
+He’s a firm believer in action learning and sharing experiences, tapping multimedia to illustrate key concepts.

 During his 22 years at HP, Randy was a program manager in computer system product development and participated in new product development teams, bringing personal computer systems to market and resolving difficult cross-organizational issues.
 He was a major account marketing engineer and a manufacturing engineer for real time computer systems.